nipunb123/fbla_project_TouristGuide/README.txt

-This applicaiton was made by Nipun Bhatnaga, Corey Warden, and Ivan Ou Yang from Timberland Highscool, MO.
+This applicaiton was made by Nipun Bhatnagar, Corey Warden, and Ivan Ou Yang from Timberland Highscool, MO.
 This program was made for the FBLA Coding and Programming Competition and is designed to help find tourist attractions in Missouri.
 This program was made in Python and then converted to an executable file using pyinstaller.
 Since the program was created and converted on a Windows 10, 64 but computer, it will only work on such computers.